SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-json-pci-compliance.md

 | count by msg_summary | sort by _count, msg_summary asc
 ```

-## Collecting Logs for the PCI Compliance for Windows JSON App
+## Collecting Logs for the PCI Compliance for Windows JSON app

 This section provides instructions for configuring log collection for the PCI Compliance for Windows JSON App.